An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Copart Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CPRT stock compares to 2,000+ US-based stocks, and to peers in the Commercial Services sector and Miscellaneous Commercial Services industry.
+We show how CPRT stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Used Car Dealers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.